bahadircyildiz/MerdivanMobile/README.md

  * Every change made below ```./www/``` will refresh the browser for live reload.

-For deploying the project a,
+For deploying the project to an android device,
  * Open ```/path/to/project/www/js/services.js``` & change Line 7 with
  ```
  	return $http({withCredentials: true, url: this.home + "/api/" + endpoint, data: params,